Hebilicious/authjs-nuxt/README.md

 ### Import errors

 You might run into imports errors for cookie or for the @auth/core internals.
-Add these aliases if you are running into import errors
+Uses aliases if you are running into import errors.

 ```ts
 import { resolve } from "node:path"